ToulouseHackingConvention/misc-toffanvahlkar-highwaytojail-1/README.md

 Service note:
 > The target is a political opponent who has been spotted in demonstrations and has been arrested several times for public disturbance and refusal to obey.
-In the framework of the war on terrorism, this individual has also be put under strengthened surveillance because of his frequent use of cryptography.
+In the framework of the war on terrorism, this individual has also been put under strengthened surveillance because of his frequent use of cryptography.

 > One of our field agents has put a network-capturing device on the desktop